yaoyu-33/quantum_dynamics_machine_learning/README.md

 The goal is to represent all the interesting phenomena that we wish to capture.
 For example, to describe the propagation of quantum packets, we must capture dispersion, scattering, tunneling, and quantum wave-interference.
-In the next step, we use our curriculum of simple examples to train our emulator.
+In the next step, we use our curriculum of simple examples to train the emulator.
 To test the generalization capability of our machine learning model, we measure whether the emulator can predict the evolution of more complex systems.